ajdurbin/STAT6984/hwk/README.md

-# Alexander Durbin (ajd2@vt.edu) Homework Repository
+# STAT6984 Homework Repository

-`hwk1` will contain my solutions to the first assignment
+`hwk1` will contain my solutions to the first assignment, etc.